Journal Editorial Board

 Steering Group Member

-Chair of the Journal of Learning Development in Higher Education Editorial Board
+Editor-In-Chief of the Journal of Learning Development in Higher Education

-Dr Alicja Syska has been an editor at the Journal of Learning Development in Higher Education since 2018 and a Co-Lead Editor since early 2019.
-She is a Learning Development Advisor at the University of Plymouth where she also holds lecturing posts in Education and History.
-Alicja has a Ph.D. in American Studies from Saint Louis University, USA, is a Senior Fellow of Advance HE, and an ALDinHE Certified Leading Practitioner.
-Her interests include writing, community building, and researcher development.
+Dr Alicja Syska is Editor-In-Chief at the Journal of Learning Development in Higher Education, which she has led since 2019.
+She is a Lecturer in Humanities and Education at the University of Plymouth where she previously also held a decade-long post in Learning Development.
+She has a Ph.D. in American Studies from Saint Louis University, USA, is a Principal Fellow of Advance HE (PFHEA) and an ALDinHE Senior Fellow, and she co-hosts the Learning Development Project podcast.
+Her interests include writing, community building, Third Space identity, and researcher development.

 Carina Buckley